 - How can you analyse and enhance your own and others performance outcomes? - How do environmental and psychological factors affect performance outcomes? - How can you use movement patterns in games to determine fitness components for success? - Ever wondered why "great athletes make it look so easy"?

-School Assessment: Assessment Type 1: Diagnostic Tasks (can include: biomechanics, skill Assessment Type 2: acquisition and interplay of energy systems) - 30% Skill Improvement Analysis Task (in either physiological factors or skill development) - 40% External Assessment: Assessment Type 3: Group Dynamics - 30%
+School Assessment: Assessment Type 1: Diagnostic Tasks (can include: biomechanics, skill acquisition and interplay of energy systems) - 30% physiological factors or skill development) - 40%